davehaglan/laygo/README.md

     explaination on tutorials can be found here:

 5. Go over lab materials in [labs/](../../../labs/).
-Detailed instructions can be found in [lab readme](docs/labs.md)
+Detailed instructions can be found in [lab readme](docs/labs.md).

 ## Documentations
 You can find detailed documentations on the laygo API here:
 [docs/build_html/index.html](docs/build_html/index.html)
-(Open it after cloning the repo the get the correct page layout)
+(Open it after cloning the repo the get the correct page layout.)

 ## Example Labs
 Various lab modules are provided to guide the layout generation